uprial/mine-ctrl-linux/CLIENT.md

 # Plugins

-Plugins are used for server security, automation of tedious manual tasks, and survival complication, while keeping the spirit of vanilla survival.
+This server commits to keeping the spirit of vanilla survival.

-To discover new features, it's strongly recommended to check descriptions of the following plugins:
+Please check the following plugins to discover untypical features for fun and automation of tedious manual tasks:

 * [CraftBook](https://www.spigotmc.org/resources/craftbook.2083/)
     * [AI](https://craftbook.enginehub.org/en/3.x/mechanics/ai_mechanics/)